zilliztech/zdoc/docs/tutorials/data-import/import-data-on-web-ui.md

 - Only one JSON file can be uploaded per import.

+- The JSON file contains a key called "root" at the top level.
+This key's value is an array of dictionaries, where each dictionary represents an entity that needs to be imported.
+The keys in each dictionary should match the schema of the target collection.

+- If `autoId` is set to `true` on the primary key, do not include the primary key in the dictionary.
+Zilliz Cloud will generate the primary keys automatically.

+- If `enable_dynamic_key` is enabled in the collection schema, all dictionary keys that are not defined in the collection schema will be saved as dynamic fields.

 ### Remote files{#remote-files}

 When importing data from remote files, consider the following based on the file format: